senzing-garage/docker-compose-demo/README.md

       Alternatively, use a web browser to download [senzing-docker-compose-postgresql.yaml].

-   1. Bring up a docker-compose formation:
+   1. Bring up the docker-compose formation:

       ```console
       docker compose --profile new --file senzing-docker-compose-postgresql-truthset.yaml up --pull always